 Your statement of purpose should identify personal and professional goals.
 It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
 The Aero/Astro Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages in length (single spaced).

 Submitting transcripts when you are applying, and after you have been offered admission are two separate steps.
-When applying: You must upload one scanned version of your official transcript(s) in the online application.
-Please read the Applying section of this website for important information submitting transcripts.
+When applying: You must upload one scanned version of your transcript(s) in the online application.
+Please read the Applying section of this website for important information about submitting transcripts.
 If offered admission: Please see this page for information on submitting final official transcripts.

 Letters of recommendation

 Three letters of recommendation are required; one letter must come from an academic source, although we prefer at least two.
 Recommendations must be submitted online.
 Please see the "Recommendations" section of the online application for information.
 Please do not submit letters of recommendation through Interfolio.

 Adequate command of spoken and written English is required for admission.
 Applicants whose first language is not English must submit an official test score from the Test of English as a Foreign Language (TOEFL).
 Stanford accepts only ETS (Educational Testing Service) scores.
-TOEFL results must be from an examination taken within the past 18 months.
+TOEFL results must be from an examination taken within the past two years.
 The Stanford institution code for ETS reporting is 4704.
 You do not need a department code.
 For more information on TOEFL requirements, please see the Required Exams and Frequently Asked Questions sections on the Graduate Admissions website.